Vyral/base-template/_posts/2022-07-19-tulsa-looks-good-on-discovery-labs.md

 {% include excerpt.html %}

 Tulsa looks good on you, and Tulsa looks fabulous on the Discover Lab\!
-We’re talking with Lindsay, the Director of Exhibits, about what she does at Discovery Labs and more.&nbsp;
+We’re talking with Lindsay, the Director of Exhibits, about what she does at Discovery Labs and more.

 We are so excited to speak with you today and learn about what you’re doing for Tulsa. **What’s going on here?**